sakiba256/Drone_Campaign_RTCMS/README.md

 Additionally, you will need to set your username and password in the logIn.spec.js .
- For run the script with UI Mode (Headed): set  headless: false, // Set to false for UI mode in main.spec.js Command for run: node main.spec.js
+ For run the script with UI Mode (Headed):

+   set  headless: false, // Set to false for UI mode in main.spec.js Command for run: node main.spec.js
  For run in background (Headless) need to make:

       headless: true in main.spec.js and
       Command to run the script: : node main.spec.js

-**N.B** RT CMS SSO login,need to give Authenticate code to login in the CMS portal
+**N.B** RT CMS is SSO login, need to give Authenticate code to login in the CMS portal